-The North Bank is adjacent to the Downtown core, and could be considered a part of Spokane's downtown area.
+The North Bank is adjacent to the Downtown core, and is a part of Downtown Spokane.
 The City of Spokane is initiating an update of its Downtown Plan in 2019, and it is essential that the North Bank Subarea Plan provide appropriate guidance to the Downtown Plan update with regard to the North Bank's relationship to the Downtown core.